HumanBrainProject/nmpi-job-manager-app/README.md

 # Job Manager app (version 2) for the EBRAINS Neuromorphic Computing Service

-This app is currently in development and has not yet been deployed.
+Available online at https://job-manager.hbpneuromorphic.eu and as an app in the EBRAINS Collaboratory.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).